Execute Process Package Sample

 Control Flow tab and select Edit.
 In the Execute Process Task Editor, set the path of the

 Executable property to the folder where the Expand utility is located.
-For more information about how to install samples, see the topic, "Installing Sample Integration Services Packages", in SQL Server 2005 Books Online.
-To obtain the
+For more information about how to install samples, see the topic, "Installing Sample Integration Services Packages", in SQL Server Books Online.

 Location of the Sample Package